spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/products/abstract-products/managing-marketplace-abstract-product-image-sets.md

     - LARGE IMAGE URL
 4. Click **Save**.

-## Deleting images for abstract products
+## Deleting images for marketplace abstract products

-To delete an image in the image set for the abstract product:
+To delete an image in the image set for the marketplace abstract product:

 1. Next to the abstract product, which image you want to delete, hover over the three dots, or just click the line.
 This takes you to the *[Product name]*, *Abstract Product Details* tab.
-Scroll down to the **Images** pane.
+Scroll down to the *Images* pane.
 2. Select a locale you want to delete an image for.
 3. Click the **Delete** icon.

 To delete an image set with its images for the abstract product, click **Delete Image Set**.

 ### Reference information: Images pane